fimbullinter/wotan/packages/mimir/docs/no-useless-predicate.md

 ## Rationale

-This rule consists of 4 distinct checks to detect conditions that are always truthy or always falsy:
+This rule consists of 5 distinct checks to detect conditions that are always truthy or always falsy:

 1. Expressions used as condition are checked for being always truthy or always falsy.
 TypeScript doesn't even try to detect if a condition always results in the same branch being chosen.
 This check detects when you forget to call a method or await a Promise, for example `if (checkAuthentication) {}` instead of `if (checkAuthentication()) {}`.
 Not using `strictNullChecks` makes this check almost useless.
 2. Comparing non-nullable values with `null` or `undefined`.
 TypeScript already detects invalid comparisons.
 However, it always allows comparing with `null` or `undefined` even if the type indicates that such a value can never occur.
 This check is disabled without `strictNullChecks`.
 3. Comparing `typeof v` with a type that can never occur.
 TypeScript only ensures you compare with a valid type.
 4. Using `key in obj` where `key` is known to be always present in `obj`.
+This check is disabled without `strictNullChecks`.
+5. Comparing a literal type with itself, e.g. `true === true` or `'a' !== 'a'`.
 This check is disabled without `strictNullChecks`.

 ## :warning: Limitations